If you’re looking for a Bankruptcy Attorney in Ohio, you’re probably in the Danger Zone!

 Chapter 13 payment plans are powerful, flexible tools to turn your finances around.

 You may think that chapter 13 is the kind of bankruptcy where you pay all your bills through a trustee.
 And while this is partially true, it’s also partially not true.
+When considering bankruptcy, too many people don’t fully consider all the benefits of chapter 13.

 In the majority of the chapter 13 cases I file, very little of the unsecured (typically credit cards and medical bills, unsecured signature loans, etc) debt is paid.
 I often only propose a 1% payment.
 That’s correct, only a single penny on the dollar.